imadevguyanand/TodoNote/Readme.md

 3. Create a database for the application using terminal or use your favourite GUI for the workbench

-4. Fill out the variables in conf.sh
+4. Fill out the variables in conf.sh.
     Some notes and example values are below:

     ```